mebinmathew006/HealingHeaven/README.md

 # 🩺 HealingHeaven

-**HealingHeaven** is a modern telemedicine platform that connects patients with doctors for secure video consultations, real-time chat, appointment scheduling, and more.
+**HealingHeaven** is a modern mental health platform that connects patients with doctors for secure video consultations, real-time chat, appointment scheduling, and more.

 ---